jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 P(\mbox{brother 2 colorblind} \mid \mbox{brother 1 colorblind}) = 0.5 \neq 0.08
 $$

-And the same is true for all subsequent brothers: if brother 1 is colorblind, you know that mom is a carrier, and so all her male children have a 50/50 chance of colorblindness.
+And the same is true for all subsequent brothers: if brother 1 is colorblind, you know that mom is a carrier, and so all her male children have a 50/50 chance of colorblindness (conditional independence, given mom's genes!)

 When independence goes wrong